 The Things Enterprise Stack is using a new architecture.
 See Components for a complete overview of the different components of The Things Enterprise Stack .

 The Things Enterprise Stack requires the LoRaWAN version and Regional Parameters (LoRaWAN PHY version) to be set per end device.
-These default to LoRaWAN version 1.0.2 and LoRaWAN Regional Parameters version 1.0.2 Rev B for end devices imported from The Things Network Stack V2 , because this configuration is the most consistent with the V2.
+These default to LoRaWAN version 1.0.2 and LoRaWAN Regional Parameters version 1.0.2 Rev B for end devices imported from The Things Network Stack V2, because this configuration is the most consistent with V2.

 This means that all end devices need a frequency plan.
 You will have to choose the frequency plan corresponding to your region.
-A list of supported Frequency Plan IDs is available in the lorawan-frequency-plans Github repository.
+See Frequency Plans for a list of supported Frequency Plans and their respective IDs.

 Furthermore, The Things Enterprise Stack brings full support for all LoRaWAN versions, as well as Class B and Class C modes.